vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 A resolver reads a `MatchContext` and returns the collections that should exist now.
 The context is a lightweight borrowed view of the source store, assets, and match facts; it does not copy a public snapshot or expose mutable state.

 The helper `MatchFactIndex` makes resolver code easier by giving typed access to facts and assets. `CollectionAssembly` helps build collections while handling duplicate suppression and common missing-role issues.

+Each `CollectionIssue` declares its effect on resolution with a typed `CollectionIssueImpact`.
+The issue code and message remain explanatory data for diagnostics and the UI; core behavior does not infer meaning by parsing them.

 ### 13.4 Stable collection keys